-Communities & People

-- Engage with local communities

-- Protect rights of local communities, including Indigenous Peoples, and historic sites

-- Provide public recreational and educational access

-Forest Protection

-0163(110(60(10))

-- Avoid deforestation

-- Minimise use of pesticides and fertilisers

-- Maintain or enhance hydrological functions

-The biodiversity of our forests As stewards of our clients' assets, it is essential we work to protect, restore, and enhance the biodiversity of the forests we manage.
+Communities & People - Engage with local communities - Protect rights of local communities, including Indigenous Peoples, and historic sites - Provide public recreational and educational access The biodiversity of our forests As stewards of our clients' assets, it is essential we work to protect, restore, and enhance the biodiversity of the forests we manage.
 Doing so will ensure the longevity of the forests we manage, which is dependent on healthy ecosystems.
 We have therefore made the following biodiversity related commitments: - Opportunities to enhance biodiversity must be considered as part of all forest management plans - Forests in the UK will target specific thresholds for areas allocated to single species, open ground, conservation, biodiversity, and native species - Priority habitats and species will be identified, protected and regularly monitored - A diversity of standing and fallen deadwood will be incorporated over time in all wooded areas Biodiversity survey In 2021, we surveyed all our UK woodland managers relating to species they had sighted in the forests they manage.
 The results found considerable biodiversity of species across our forests and enabled us to establish an initial understanding of the types of biodiversity present.
 We will be completing an annual survey to provide a more detailed, ongoing assessment of species biodiversity in our forests.
 In addition, we are investigating using innovative technology such as Environmental DNA testing, which uses water or soil samples to identify species present in a particular area and is typically more accurate than conventional methods.
 By improving our biodiversity measurement and related data, we can enhance our approach to managing biodiversity across all our forests and better demonstrate the positive impact that our sustainably managed forests can have over time.
-9% of forests had Sites of Specific Scientific Interest (SSSI)12 2.
-The finest sites for wildlife and natural eatures, supporting many characteristic, rare and indangered species, habitats and natural features.
+9% of forests had Sites of Specific Scientific Interest (SSSI)12 12.
+The finest sites for wildlife and natural features, supporting many characteristic, rare and endangered species, habitats and natural features.
 Source: UK Government.
-1/3 of forests had sightings of red squirrels (an endangered species in Britain)13 13.
-The Mammal Society classified Red Squirrels as Endangered across Britain in 2020.
-The Red Squirrel is estimated to have lost >60% of its range in England and Wales in the last 13 years.